-Tumors and cysts are two types of growth.
-They can be similar in appearance but have different causes.
-To determine whether a person has a tumor or a cyst, a doctor may use imaging techniques or take a biopsy.
+Tumors and cysts are two different types of growth.
+To determine whether a growth is a tumor or a cyst, a doctor may use ultrasound or take a biopsy.

 In this article, learn about the differences between cysts and tumors.
 We explore the most common types and describe the conditions that cause them.